TWA Flight 800 conspiracy theories: Ray Lahr

-Another proponent of the U.S. Navy shootdown theory and prominent critic of the zoom climb scenario was H. Ray Lahr, a retired United Airlines pilot.
-Lahr, recipient of the Laura Taber Barbour Air Safety Award by the Flight Safety Foundation in 1994, filed a Freedom of Information Act (FOIA) suit in U.S. District Court, Central District of California, Western Division, on November 6, 2003, against the NTSB and CIA.
-Lahr sought documentation and data denied to him through previous FOIA requests that the NTSB and CIA used for their calculations of the zoom climb, which was used to produce the CIA animation.
-When asked for his reasons for seeking these documents, Lahr stated "I believe that I could show that the zoom climb never happened.
+Another proponent of the "friendly fire" (U.S. Navy shoot‐down) theory - and prominent critic of the "zoom climb scenario" - was H. Ray Lahr, a retired United Airlines pilot.
+Lahr had received the 1994 Laura Taber Barbour Air Safety Award from the Flight Safety Foundation, which lent greater authority and credence to his critiques for many years after the TWA 800 incident.

+Ultimately, on November 6, 2003, Lahr filed a Freedom of Information Act (FOIA) suit in federal court seeking documentation and data from both the NTSB and the CIA, which agencies had denied his previous FOIA requests.
+Lahr wanted the agencies to release their original numbers and methods used to calculate of the zoom climb and, subsequently, used to produce the CIA's incident animation.
+Asked for his rationale in seeking this information, Lahr replied, "I believe that I could show that the zoom climb never happened.
 If the zoom climb never happened then they've got to find out what the eyewitnesses saw and the only logical conclusion there is that they saw a missile."

-On August 31, 2006, the District Court issued an initial ruling that the evidence submitted by Lahr as justification for his FOIA lawsuit was "sufficient for the plaintiff to proceed based on his claim that the government acted improperly," and that Lahr should be granted access to some, but not all, of the documents he was seeking, based on the FOIA statutes and case law.
-In a further ruling on October 4, 2006, the court finalized the list of documents that the NTSB and CIA must provide to Lahr (again granting some, but not all, of his FOIA requests).
-While the court reaffirmed its previous ruling that Lahr had provided proof "sufficient to suggest that the government acted improperly", it also clarified that this "conclusion is based on a characterization of the evidence in a light most favorable to the plaintiff, but does not reflect or constitute any finding by the court."
+On August 31, 2006, the Court issued an initial ruling that Lahr's evidence justifying for his FOIA lawsuit was "sufficient for the Plaintiff to proceed based on his claim that the government acted improperly," and that Lahr be granted access to some - but not all - of the documents he sought, citing contemporary statutes and precedenta.
+In a further ruling issued on October 4, 2006, the Court finalized the list of documents which the NTSB and CIA must provide to Lahr - again granting some, but not all, of his FOIA requests.
+While the Court reaffirmed its initial ruling on Lahr's proof "sufficient to suggest that the government acted improperly", it also clarified; writing that its "conclusion is based on a characterization of the evidence in a light most favorable to the plaintiff, but does not reflect or constitute any finding by the court."